lpacher/phd/labs/lab3/README.md

 relaunch
 ```

 without the need of creating a project.
+You can also **customize the XSim GUI** and add this custom Tcl routine
+to the toolbar through **Tools > Custom Commands > Customize Commands**.

 Finally, using the Tcl command `exec` to invoke `xsim` allows to **fork the process in background** with `&`
 also on Windows, thus leaving the terminal available for typing new commands.